Can You Brown Butter in the Microwave? Yes—Here’s How

 What if the butter burns?

-If the specks turn black, strain through a coffee filter and make a note to reduce the cooking time next time.
+If the specks turn black, the milk solids have burned.
+Strain through a coffee filter and reduce the cooking time slightly next time.

 How long can I store brown butter?

-Up to 4 weeks in the fridge or several months in the freezer.
+Store in a sealed container up to 4 weeks in the refrigerator or several months in the freezer.

 Can I double the amount of butter?

 You can, but I don’t recommend it.
 Larger amounts take longer to brown evenly and are more likely to foam over or splatter—even in a large bowl.
-Microwaves work best with small portions, so it’s usually faster and safer to brown butter in two smaller batches.
+Microwaves work best with smaller portions, so it’s usually faster and safer to brown butter in two batches.

 Should I strain the butter?